-Upcoming Changes to Fresh Produce Import and Export Regulations: Get Prepared for 1st January 2022
+The UK Changes Fresh Produce Import and Export Regulations: 1st January 2022

 From 1st January 2022, there will be changes to the regulations that govern the way in which British businesses trade with Europe and the rest of the world.
 From declarations to certifications to inspections, you need to be aware of the upcoming changes and how they will impact your business.